Mike McDaniel

-Michael Lee McDaniel (born March 6, 1983) is an American professional football coach who is the head coach of the Miami Dolphins of the National Football League (NFL).
-A former long-time assistant and descendant of the Shanahan coaching tree, McDaniel began his NFL coaching career as an intern for the Denver Broncos in 2005.
-McDaniel served as an assistant coach for the Houston Texans, Washington Commanders, Cleveland Browns, Atlanta Falcons, and San Francisco 49ers from 2017 to 2021, holding his first offensive coordinator position in 2021.
+Michael Lee McDaniel (born March 6, 1983) is an American professional football coach who is the offensive coordinator for the Los Angeles Chargers of the National Football League (NFL).
+McDaniel began his NFL coaching career as an intern for the Denver Broncos in 2005.
+McDaniel served as an assistant coach for the Houston Texans, Washington Redskins, Cleveland Browns, Atlanta Falcons, and San Francisco 49ers from 2017 to 2021, holding his first offensive coordinator position in 2021.
 McDaniel appeared in Super Bowl LI with the Falcons in 2017 and Super Bowl LIV with the 49ers in 2020.

-McDaniel spent five seasons with the 49ers, mostly as the run game coordinator.
-His tenure concluded with their second NFC Championship Game appearance in three seasons; McDaniel served as the offensive coordinator the season before he left to become the Dolphins' head coach.
+McDaniel was hired by the Miami Dolphins as their head coach on February 6, 2022.
+He was fired by the Dolphins on January 8, 2026, after four seasons.

-Early life
+Personal life

 McDaniel was born in Aurora, Colorado, in 1983.
 He graduated from Smoky Hill High School in 2001.
 He played college football as a wide receiver at Yale, where he graduated with a degree in history.